-- If you had subscribed to And Other Stories before Now and at the Hour of Our Death went to print, you would have received the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well us up to five other And Other Stories titles per year.
-Find out about subscribing to upcoming titles here.
+If you had subscribed to And Other Stories before Now and at the Hour of Our Death went to print, you would have received the first edition of the book – in which all subscribers are thanked by name – before its official publication, as well us up to five other And Other Stories titles per year.
+Find out about subscribing to upcoming titles on our subscriptions page.

 - Now and at the Hour of Our Death (original title: Agora e na hora da nossa morte) was discovered after being read in our autumn 2013 Portuguese reading group.
 Although our reading groups tend to throw up strong disagreement about books, this book was universally adored.
 Thank goodness, because we love it!